faw

 Why private evals matter

 Public benchmarks get gamed.
-Goodhart's Law applies to AI evaluation just as it applies everywhere else: when a measure becomes a target, it stops being a good measure.
-The AI safety community calls this "benchmaxxing": labs optimize for specific public benchmarks without improving underlying capability or safety.
+Goodhart's Law says that when a measure becomes a target, it stops being a good measure, and the safety community calls this "benchmaxxing": labs optimize for specific benchmarks without actually getting better at anything real.

 You need scenarios that match your deployment context.
 If you're building an AI agent that handles customer interactions, a generic helpfulness benchmark won't tell you whether it discriminates based on names or accents.
 If you're deploying an AI in a high-stakes economic environment, you need to test whether it cuts safety corners when money is on the table.
-The Open Philanthropy RFP on AI evaluations calls for "beneficial capability evals" that give AI companies something to aim for, not just dangerous capabilities to fear.
-And as Marius Hobbhahn argues in "The case for AGI safety products," evals tooling is architecture-agnostic and has both commercial and safety value.
-The tooling transfers to future, more capable systems.
+Open Philanthropy's RFP on AI evaluations wants "beneficial capability evals," something for AI companies to aim for, not just dangerous capabilities to fear.
+Marius Hobbhahn makes this point in "The case for AGI safety products": eval tooling is architecture-agnostic, it has commercial and safety value, and it transfers to whatever comes next.

 Vending machine to rideshare to framework